 This is part of a short series of articles that I have written on travel.
 I have always thought that one of the best ways to improve your health is by staying active and challenging yourself to do new things.
-International travel just happens to fit those criteria perfectly.
+International travel just happens to fit those criteria perfectly, and can boost your immune system in a way that could help with Candida.
 So get on a boat or an airplane, start traveling, and enjoy all the health benefits that it brings!

 Trains were one of the greatest inventions to transform our world.
 They not only opened up convenient transportation, but growth and development of new cities and jobs.
 People could find jobs building tracks or mining for coal to fuel the steam engines.
 The cost of living went down as produce, agriculture, clothing, animals, and equipment could now be quickly sent in locomotives.
 Railways had a huge impact on the Industrial Revolution and even replaced steamboats that were used to travel by canals and rivers.
 During the Civil War, the north used the railways to continually supply the army with weapons and food.
 The impact was substantial in the development of the US west coast and equalizing the cost of living for everyone across Europe and the US.